FalcoGer/md5-/README.md

 All values compared to `md5sum (uutils coreutils) 0.8.0`.
 Compiled with ninja using cmake's `Release` configuration with `gcc (GCC) 17.0.0 20260831 (experimental)`.
 The iso files I used for testing were just the first large files that I found that had on hand.
+All tests were ran on my Lenovo ThinkPad E16 using an AMD Ryzen 5 7535U, 32GB of memory and running Ubuntu 26.04 LTS.

 ### Runtime